Skip to main content

 Municipalities are responsible for the operation of pre-primary and compulsory schools, whereas the operation of upper secondary schools and higher education institutions is the responsibility of the State.

-Continuing and adult education is provided by public authorities, private institutions, companies and organisations.
-The Ministry of Education and Children monitors the implementation of all educational laws and regulations, apart for higher education.
-This falls under the responsibility of the Ministry of Higher Education, Science and Innovation
+Adult education and continuing education is provided by various public authorities and private entities.
+The Ministry of Education and Children monitors the implementation of all educational laws and regulations, including for adult education.
+Legislation for higher education falls under the responsibility of the Ministry of Culture, Innovation and Higher Education.

 Education in Iceland has traditionally been organized within the public sector, and there are relatively few private institutions in the school system.
 Almost all private schools receive public funding.